-Indigenous women who are involved in criminal court cases often feel that they are being denied respect in court and respond with distrust:
+Indigenous women who are involved in criminal court cases often feel that they are being

 When it comes down to the legal stuff, have some type of mediator.
 I know I didn't feel comfortable talking to the police or the judges you know asking me questions.
 For all I know it could be a trick question, I didn't feel comfortable.
 (Focus Group 6, February 2001)